smathog/invoke_impl/README.md

 ## Use cases

 The main use case for this crate is obvious: when a user wishes to invoke a large number of functions with identical signatures, typically to do something with the results.
 This approach with procedural macros has several advantages over alternative ways to address this problem.
 To begin with, one way to perform a similar behavior is to store a Vec of function pointers, or perhaps of boxed closures.
 However, both of these approaches would require manually adding the items to the Vec, or using another procedural macro.
-Furthermore, both techniques do not permit storing of generic functions without specifically instantiating an instance with concrete types, which contributes increasing the code the developer is responsible for maintaining in the event that we have functions that are generic.
+Furthermore, both techniques do not permit storing of generic functions without specifically instantiating an instance with concrete types, which contributes to increasing the code the developer is responsible for maintaining.

 In contrast, when using this approach, functions are automatically added to invoke functions and associated consts when implemented in the impl block.
 Furthermore, if the functions in the impl block are generic, so to will be the invoke functions generated: